dogfashiondisco/dogfashiondisco/README.md

 only here for my bff. anti harassment anti censorship.
-I hate most of the mfs on here so yes iwec. dni if ur a purist, im probably on ur dni anyways.
-I hide freely
+I hate most of the mfs on here so yes iwec. im probably on ur dni.
+I hide freely. if youre not fucking annoying int please.. lord..

+dnf : 15>, tiktok brainrot, PURISTS, my ex